 Within Prospero’s manor where masked revellers escape the plague that devastates the world outside, these assembled works create an evening of theatre that explores isolation, connection, moral dilemmas, humor, and humanity during the time of plague.

-7 Rooms: The Masque of the Red Death streamed on Zoom from July 28th through August 15th, 2021.
-While the masquerade has concluded for now, we invite you to peruse this site to learn about the many talented artists who made this unique project possible.
+7 Rooms: The Masque of the Red Death originally streamed on Zoom from July 28th through August 15th, 2021.

 Since our activities are shared digitally to the internet, let's take a moment to consider the legacy of colonization embedded within the technology, structures, and ways of thinking we use every day.
 We are using equipment and high-speed internet, not available in many Indigenous communities.
 Even the technologies that are central to much of the art we make leave significant carbon footprints, contributing to changing climates that disproportionately affect Indigenous people worldwide.
 I invite you to join us in acknowledging all this, as well as our shared responsibility to make good of this time and for each of us to consider our roles in reconciliation, decolonization, and ally-ship.